Waterfall terminology

 Drop

 Any place along the stream where water falls from one point to another.
-It could be a free-fall or maintain contact with rock behind, but the fall must be at a higher gradient then the surrounding stream’s gradient.
+It could be a free-fall or maintain contact with rock behind.
+Often used to just describe a waterfall, regardless of its type, or a single distinct part of a waterfall.

 E